 “The kids got some rebounds, hit some free throws and finally played some good gap-denial defense,” he added.

 Wright’s team quickly fell behind 9-1 to start the game, then scored seven straight only to give up a 19-3 run by the Hornets.

 But thankfully for the Bears, Eli Henderson found a hot hand.
 He hit three 3-pointers and capped a 19-4 run with a steal and layup that allowed Chrisman to go into halftime trailing just 34-30.
 When NKC went up 41-30 early in the third, the sophomore banked in another 3-ball to start a 9-2 run.

-Page 2 of 2 - “I thought my shot was just falling,” said Henderson, who finished with a team-high 23 points.
+“I thought my shot was just falling,” said Henderson, who finished with a team-high 23 points.
 “It was a good way to get my confidence back.
 It seemed like everything I shot went in.
 I hadn’t scored in double digits since the first game.”